HermanZzz/Smart-2048/README.md

 ##### Prune the search tree

-It's still impossible to explore every state.
+It is still impossible to explore every state.
 So we do the following improvements to prune the search tree:

 - Dynamic depth limits
 - Prunes trees with low probability